Emmanuel Goldstein: The Book

-Regarding the likeness between fictional and true-life enemies of the state, in 1954, the writer Isaac Deutscher said that Emmanuel Goldstein's book, The Theory and Practice of Oligarchical Collectivism—known as The Book in the story of Nineteen Eighty-Four—was Orwell's paraphrasing of Trotsky's The Revolution Betrayed.
+Regarding the likeness between fictional and true-life enemies of the state, writer Isaac Deutscher said in 1954, that Emmanuel Goldstein's book, The Theory and Practice of Oligarchical Collectivism—known as The Book in the story of Nineteen Eighty-Four—was Orwell's paraphrasing of Trotsky's The Revolution Betrayed.
 In 1956, the literary critic Irving Howe praised the writing craft of the novelist Orwell in his replication of Trotsky's style of writing for The Book by Goldstein; thus Winston Smith's readings in The Book are the best-written passages of novelistic story-telling in Nineteen Eighty-Four.
 The critic Adrian Wanner said that The Book is a political parody of the Marxist philosophy and analyses that Trotsky presents in The Revolution Betrayed, and noted that Orwell was politically ambivalent about Trotsky being a different type of Communist from Stalin.
 In correspondence with the American writer Sidney Sheldon, Orwell said that the Stalinist world portrayed in Nineteen Eighty-Four:

 was based chiefly on Communism, because that is the dominant form of totalitarianism, but I was trying chiefly to imagine what Communism would be like if it were firmly rooted in the English speaking countries, and was no longer a mere extension of the Russian Foreign Office.